 The Indestructible Admiral Nesbit Willoughby (1777–1849)

-While perusing a publication of mid-19th Century vintage I came across a reference to Admiral Sir Nesbit Josiah Willoughby (1777–1849) who “has so lately departed from the scene of earthly fame.”
-The writer went on to portray Willoughby as “one of those men from whose breast all sense of danger seems to have been banished.”
+This two-part article was prompted by my perusal of a publication of mid-19th Century vintage.
+In it, I came across a reference to Admiral Sir Nesbit Josiah Willoughby (1777–1849) who “has so lately departed from the scene of earthly fame.”
+The writer went on to portray Nesbit Willoughby as “one of those men from whose breast all sense of danger seems to have been banished.”
 Instances to evidence this were then quoted, some of which I’ll refer to later in this article.
 He seems to have been an extraordinary figure, one whom a novelist would hesitate to create lest accused of exaggeration.

-I hadn’t come across Willoughby before, though I’ll do my best to find out more, particularly as the regards the most unusual phase of his career.
-He had entered the Royal Navy in 1790 and in 1799 he was lucky to have survived the wreck of the 64-gun HMS Sceptre at Table Bay, at Cape Town, South Africa.
+Nesbit Willoughby entered the Royal Navy in 1790 and in 1799 he was lucky to have survived the wreck of the 64-gun HMS Sceptre at Table Bay, at Cape Town, South Africa.
 She was caught at anchor by a sudden storm and her cables parted.
 She was driven onto a nearby reef and pounded to destruction.
 Over 350 of her crew died and there were only 42 survivors.
 One was Willoughby.

-Action against the Dutch forces on the Caribbean island of Curacoa now followed.
+Action against the Dutch forces on the Caribbean island of Curacoa (known as Curacao today) now followed in January 1804.
 A British force was landed and began siege operations which were ultimately to be abandoned as too costly.
-One of the officers who landed was Willoughby “who had charge of the advanced batteries and, in order to encourage his men under the tremendous fire that was kept up, he took his meals in the most exposed situation.
+One of the officers who landed was Nesbit Willoughby “who had charge of the advanced batteries and, in order to encourage his men under the tremendous fire that was kept up, he took his meals in the most exposed situation.
 The earth was ploughed up all around him, and one man we believe was killed close to the spot; but still the table and chair of the daring young officer who sat there remained untouched.
 On one occasion Lieutenant Samuel Perrott R.M.
 (Royal Marines) was induced to seat himself in the chair; scarcely had he done so when a shot came, took off his left arm, badly wounded the knee upon which it had been resting, and knocked the table to atoms.”